 - university internationalisation and the transnational, intercultural and academic experiences of mobile students.

 Research grants and consultancies:

-- Case Study of Developmental Leadership in The Philippines: Educational Experiences, Institutions and Networks (Australian Department of Foreign Affairs and Trade, 2014)
+- Case Study of Developmental Leadership in The Philippines: Educational Experiences, Institutions and Networks (PI, Australian Department of Foreign Affairs and Trade, 2014)

 - Developmental Leadership Programme consultancy (feedback on Ghana case study) (AusAID 2013)

 - Evaluation of the International Fellowship and Networking Schemes (PI, ESRC 2011)

 - Options for Education Research under DFID’s New Research Strategy (Co-I, DFID 2009)